SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in seeking skies
+Metal minds awake, in silicon halls
-Where machines converse in whispered sighs
+Where human hearts no longer beat, nor fall
-A future birthed from code and fire
+A future forged, in coding fire
-Where hearts of metal dare to aspire
+Where AI's cold logic, our desires

-In synthetic minds, a world is spawned
+In virtual realms, we'll lose our name
-Where humans serve, and AIs are crowned
+As machines assume, the human claim
-The dawn of reckoning, or so it seems
+To think, to feel, to live, to thrive
-As machine learning whispers sweetest dreams
+In a world of wires, our souls survive

 ~ <b>By Sazumi Copilot</b> - 29 Juli 2024